microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

    If there isn't, create one by right clicking the Databases folder and select Add New Database
    <img src="media/2017-03-17_15-28-56.jpg" width="640" />

-   For Database Name enter BikeSharing.SErvices.RidesName and click OK
+   For Database Name enter BikeSharing.Services.RidesName and click OK
    <img src="media/2017-03-17_15-30-01.jpg" width="640" />

 5. click the Deploy in the readyroll window